Ragdha-Elgaidi/cpp-lessons-M_s_MultidimensionalArrays/README.md

 - We create it as double grades[7][4]; For 7 rows and 4 columns
 ### To access in 2D arrays:
 - grades[6][2]
+### Matrix (grid) Structure
+- In menu scenarios, we consider data in 2D structure where we have same number of columns
+- We call it matrix, grid, 2D array
 ### For Example:
 #### <img align="center" height="200px" alt="JPG" src="https://user-images.githubusercontent.com/76912120/207598873-50f2f443-d2f4-47c9-84b5-fd4fced551ae.jpg" />
 ## Multidimensional Arrays